Kodkollektivet/documents/meetings/extraordinary_big-meeting_2018.md

 ## §2.1 Definition 'Member of Kodkollektivet'

-A person is a member of Kodkollektivet if they register in the internal communication tool used by Kodkollektivet.
+TODO: A person is a member of Kodkollektivet if they register in the internal communication tool used by Kodkollektivet.
 For this semester it will be the official Kodkollektivet Slack channel #general.

 ## §2.2 Membership fee

-Membership is obtained for a semester by participating in the registration of members and payment of the membership.
+TODO Membership is obtained for a semester by participating in the registration of members and payment of the membership.
 The membership will be ...kr for this semester.

 ## §2.3 Exclusion of Member